biohackathon-japan/bh24-plant-breeding-ontology/paper/paper.md

 We would like to thank the fellow participants of the BioHackathon 2023 and 2024 for their collaboration and constructive advice, which greatly influenced our project.
 We are grateful to the funding bodies of the BioHackathon 2023 and 2024: Database Center for Life Science (DBCLS) and the Japan Science and Technology Agency (JST) Department of the NBDC Program.

+## Authors’ Contributions

+EA has conceived PBO, developed its foundation, and led the project.
+EA has wrote the manuscript.
+HKK has added new entries into PBO as well as provided translations in Japanese.
+SK has optimised the RDF transformation.
+WP has improved the pipeline, developed queries and contributed to the manuscript.
+NA has created the logo for PBO.
+NQR has added transaltions in Catalan.

 ## Appendix

 Example query 1: retrieve the terms with a translation in japanese AND french